AI-Inference-Org/.github/profile/README.md

 We have used **Spheron** for deploying our AI models, ensuring that they are easily accessible and securely hosted in a decentralized manner.
 Spheron provides a seamless deployment process and leverages the power of decentralized storage, making it an ideal choice for our platform.

+You can follow this docker.yml file for deploying on spheron:-[docker.yml file for deploying on Spheron](https://github.com/AI-Inference-Org/Chat_Model/blob/main/docker-compose.yml).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.